ovh/docs/pages/platform/ai/deploy_tuto_14_img_segmentation_app/guide.en-gb.md

 ## Go further

-- Do you want to use Streamlit to create a audio classification app?
+- Do you want to use Streamlit to create an audio classification app?
 [Here it is](https://docs.ovh.com/gb/en/publiccloud/ai/deploy/tuto-streamlit-sounds-classification/).
 - Learn how to create & deploy a Speech-to-Text app [here](https://docs.ovh.com/gb/en/publiccloud/ai/deploy/tuto-streamlit-speech-to-text-app/).

 ## Feedback